The 12th-Century market town of Knaresborough is perched on the cliffs above the River Nidd in North Yorkshire.

 Although a market was first mentioned in 1206, Edward II did not grant a Royal Charter to hold a market until 1310.
 This tradition continues every Wednesday in the market square.

 In Edward II’s reign, the castle was occupied by rebels and later invaded by Scots, who burned much of the town and the parish church.
-The castle eventually fell in 1646 and its destruction was ordered.
-This was executed by citizens looting the stone, and in consequence many town centre buildings are built of castle materials.
+The castle eventually fell in 1646, and its destruction was ordered.
+This was executed by citizens looting the stone, and in consequence, many town center buildings are built of castle materials.

-The main attractions in the town include the remains of Knaresborough Castle, Mother Shipton’s Cave, St Robert’s Cave and the railway viaduct over the River Nidd.
+The town’s main attractions include the remains of Knaresborough Castle, Mother Shipton’s Cave, St Robert’s Cave, and the railway viaduct over the River Nidd.

 What to See

 Knaresborough Castle is a ruined fortress built by a Norman baron around 1100 on a cliff above the River Nidd.
 In the 1170s, Hugh de Moreville and his followers took refuge there after assassinating Thomas Becket.
 The castle was taken in 1644 during the Civil War and largely destroyed in 1648.

 There has been a market every week in the Square since 1310.
 The market offers a vast selection of locally grown fresh seasonal produce, Yorkshire meat, fresh fish, local Cheeses and beers, and the traditional Yorkshire Pork Pies.

 Mother Shipton’s Cave is situated next to the Petrifying Well, a unique geological phenomenon.
 Mother Shipton was a strange child born in 1488, in a cave on the River Nidd banks.
 As she grew older, her prophecies became known throughout England.